morphognosis/Maze/README.md

 1. Maze learning: learn to navigate a sequence of rooms connected by doors.
 2. Context learning: learn correspondences between room configurations separated by intervening mazes.
-2. Modular context learning: the intervening mazes are trained independently and presenting only during testing.
-This measures the ability to dynamically combine independtly learned sequences to achieve success.
+3. Modular context learning: the intervening mazes are trained independently and presenting only during testing.
+This measures the ability to dynamically combine independently learned sequences to achieve success.

 A maze consists of a sequence of rooms connected by doors.
 There are a fixed number of doors.